-Unlike some towns, Lynchburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lynchburg are a mix of both white- and blue-collar jobs.
-Overall, Lynchburg is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Lynchburg who work in personal care services (17.42%), food service (9.68%), and business and financial occupations (9.68%).
+Lynchburg is a blue-collar town, with 46.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lynchburg is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Lynchburg who work in food service (16.84%), personal care services (12.63%), and sales jobs (5.26%).

 Lynchburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lynchburg in 2010 was $14,212, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $56,848 for a family of four.
-Lynchburg also has one of the higher rates of people living in poverty in the nation, with 46.23% of its population below the federal poverty line.
+The per capita income in Lynchburg in 2010 was $15,898, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $63,592 for a family of four.
+Lynchburg also has one of the higher rates of people living in poverty in the nation, with 42.09% of its population below the federal poverty line.

+Lynchburg is a somewhat ethnically-diverse town.
 The people who call Lynchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynchburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lynchburg include English, German, Dutch, and Scottish.
+Important ancestries of people in Lynchburg include Scots-Irish, English, Scottish, and German.